Welcome to the MIT forum on College Confidential!

 Some questions are asked here very often, and I'll try to cover them in this FAQ.

 MIT is not a Common App school, and the application for the upcoming year is usually released in late August or early September.
 We can tell you what the essay questions and word limits were last year, but there is no guarantee that the questions will remain the same.
 But never fear: the application will be released in plenty of time for you to complete it.

 MIT has both an early action (EA) and a regular decision (RD) round of applications.

 MIT's EA program is non-restrictive (you can apply to other schools, as long as those schools allow applicants to apply early to other places) and non-binding (after you are admitted, you can choose whether or not to attend).
 The EA deadline is November 1, and decisions are usually available online around December 10-15.
 EA admits get financial aid information with RD admits in late March, and are required to reply to MIT by May 1.

-Applying to MIT EA is not automatically an advantage for your application -- the EA admit rate is usually the same as or lower than the RD admit rate.
-A sizable percentage of EA applicants are deferred to the RD round, and are given the opportunity to send in supplemental materials before RD consideration begins.
+MIT is committed to admitting no more than 30% of the class EA, so the EA admit rate is usually the same as or lower than the RD admit rate.
+About 70% of EA applicants are deferred to the RD round, and are given the opportunity to send in supplemental materials before RD consideration begins.
 International students are not allowed to apply EA.

 MIT's RD deadline is January 1, and decisions are usually available online around March 15-20.

 What standardized tests do I need to take to apply to MIT?